 Our members and donors support our excavations in Egypt, field school training, conservation efforts and much more.
 Members also receive printed copies of our AERAgram newsletters and annual reports as soon as they are published.
 Join AERA and help us explore further!

-In “Decoding the Great Pyramid,” AERA’s Claire Malleson, Glen Dash, Richard Redding, and Mark Lehner join Salima Ikram and Pierre Tallet to discuss the latest research into how the Great Pyramid was built and how building it transformed Egyptian society.
+In “Decoding the Great Pyramid,” AERA’s Mark Lehner, Claire Malleson, Glen Dash, and Richard Redding join Salima Ikram and Pierre Tallet to discuss the latest research into how the Great Pyramid was built and how building it transformed Egyptian society.
 Now PBS is making this and some of their other favorite NOVA episodes available online for free.

 This year we are especially grateful to our members who’ve given us the opportunity to continue our work throughout this challenging year.
 Thanks to their support we were able to adapt to changing conditions and continue to search for clues to the development of Egyptian civilization and help to preserve Egypt’s heritage for the future.